 5. The Requested State shall use its best efforts to keep confidential a request and its contents if such confidentiality is requested by the Central Authority of the Requesting State.
-If the request cannot be executed without breaching such confidentiality, the Central Authority of the Requested State shall, prior to the execution of the request, so inform the Central Authority of the Requesting State, which shall then determine whether the request should nevertheless be executed.
+If the request cannot be executed without breaching such confidentiality, the Central Authority of the Requested State shall so inform the Central Authority of the Requesting State, which shall then determine whether the request should nevertheless be executed.